-Scrap metal shredders play a key part in the junk car and scrap industry as a whole.
-The scrap metal from these decrepit vehicles has to be recycled somehow and they often end up at a scrapyard and junkyards across the country.
-This is where they use an industrial scrap metal crushing machine to break down the crushed vehicle to make it more transportable.
+Scrap metal shredders are key in the junk car and scrap industry.
+The scrap metal from these decrepit vehicles has to be recycled somehow, and they often end up at scrapyards and junkyards across the country.
+They use an industrial scrap metal crushing machine to break down the crushed vehicle and make it more transportable.
 The shredded scrap can be sorted into ferrous and non-ferrous piles and melted down at a mill to create new metal products.

 Auto recycling is a part of the multibillion-dollar scrap metal industry.
 Vehicles are the number one most recycled item in the United States, meaning there are thousands of cars scrapped each year.
-This scrap metal can then be used to craft new vehicles, totaling over 13 million cars each year in the US and Canada from recycled scrap metal.
-The value of scrap metal fluctuates based on the market, which can equate to higher or lower prices per pound at the scrap yard.
+This scrap metal can be used to craft new vehicles, totaling over 13 million cars yearly in the US and Canada from recycled scrap metal.
+The value of scrap metal fluctuates based on the market, equating to higher or lower prices per pound at the scrap yard.

-Scrap yards are spread out across the world, with a higher density in urban areas with a focus on construction and demolition.
+Scrap yards are spread worldwide, with a higher density in urban areas focusing on construction and demolition.
 Large cities such as Chicago and NYC will have more scrap yards than a comparatively smaller city with less development.
-If there is a port available, scrap yards tend to be closer to the ships for easier loading, unloading, and transport of processed materials after they've been through the scrap shredders.
+If a port is available, scrap yards tend to be closer to the ships for easier loading, unloading, and transporting of processed materials after they've been through the scrap shredders.

 How Does Scrap Metal Shredder Work?

-Industrial metal shredders have magnets that can separate ferrous and non-ferrous material, as well as other materials such as plastics, rubber, and cloth pieces).
+Industrial metal shredders have magnets that separate ferrous and non-ferrous material and other materials such as plastics, rubber, and cloth pieces).
 This allows the scrap yard to group the more valuable non-ferrous metals for sale.

-Once the material has been shredded and sorted, it will then move down a conveyor belt.
+Once the material has been shredded and sorted, it will move down a conveyor belt.
 At this point, the operation may sort the material further depending on the end goal of the process.
-Scrap metal shredders are integral pieces to recycling scrap metal for it to be used and recycled further.
+Scrap metal shredders are integral to recycling scrap metal so it can be used and recycled further.
 The processing of the metal is the first step in a much longer recycling operation.

-Scrap metal shredders reduce bulky, unusable crushed car frames into pieces that are easily transported.
+Scrap metal shredders reduce bulky, unusable crushed car frames into easily transported pieces.
 The largest shredders can break down hefty steel frames, while smaller versions of a metal shredder are effective at shredding tin cans and coins.

 There are many moving parts within a scrap metal shredder.
-Taking the hammer mill shredder, which is commonly found in scrap yards, several main components operate simultaneously.
+Taking the hammer mill shredder commonly found in scrap yards, several main components operate simultaneously.
 The shaft, hammer, and rotor disc are the three major pieces.
 There is also a feed chute, a hammer rod, a screen, and a discharge chute.

 What is the Power of a Scrap Metal Shredder?

 The largest shredder in operation is located in Indiana and is used by Sturgis Iron & Metal.
-The motor uses 8,000 horsepower and the heavy-duty rotor operates at an impressive 175 MPH.
+The motor uses 8,000 horsepower, and the heavy-duty rotor operates at 175 MPH.
 This allows the shredder to cycle through six crushed cars per minute, creating chunks a fraction of the size to be recycled.

 What Are the Types of Metal Shredders?

 Metal shredders date back to 1969.
-The original machine was designed by Alton S. Newell and was crafted as a way to reduce scrap vehicle bodies down into smaller chunks of metal that were more recyclable.
-The motor on the original machine was 500 horsepower, which is a far cry from the ones who run at 20 times that today.
+The original machine was designed by Alton S. Newell and was crafted to reduce scrap vehicle bodies into smaller chunks of metal that were more recyclable.
+The motor on the original machine was 500 horsepower, a far cry from the ones that run at 20 times that today.

 Nowadays, there are several types of metal shredders.
 Different cutting systems are used within different industries.